AQA Biology Cells Revision Notes

 - 2Prokaryotic cells lack a nucleus and membrane-bound organelles.

-- 3Eukaryotic cells have a true nucleus and organelles.
+- 3Eukaryotic cells have a nucleus and organelles like mitochondria and ribosomes.

-- 5Cell division occurs through mitosis and meiosis.
+- 5Cell division occurs through processes like mitosis and meiosis.

 Simple Explanation

-Cells are the tiny building blocks that make up all living things.
-There are two main types of cells: prokaryotic, which are simple and do not have a nucleus, and eukaryotic, which are more complex and do have a nucleus.
-Cells have membranes that control what goes in and out, and they can divide to create new cells.
+Cells are tiny building blocks that make up all living things.
+There are two main types of cells: prokaryotic, which are simpler and do not have a nucleus, and eukaryotic, which are more complex and contain a nucleus and other parts.
+Cells work together to perform functions necessary for life, like producing energy and making proteins.

 Memory Trick